tudor1204/GoogleCloudPlatform/service-catalog/cloud-sql-mysql/README.md

 *   *Binding* the provisioned *service instance* to a Kubernetes application.
 *   Use of the *binding* by the application to access the *service instance*.

-The sample application allows users to store and retrieve very simple musician information.
+The sample application allows users to store and retrieve musician information.

 At the center of the sample is a Cloud SQL (MySQL) instance, which will be provisioned in your project by the Service Broker.
 A Kubernetes application